 - a.
 The Selection Committee will be made up of the following: - i.
 Social Issues Commissioner (External) - ii.
 Vice-President of University Affairs - iii.
 Indigenous Initiatives Coordinator - iv.
-Three (3) voting members of Assembly. - b.
+Three (3) voting members of Assembly who are appointed to the Equity Advisory Committee of Assembly - b.
 In the event of a vacancy or conflicts of interest, substitutions for AMS employees will occur in the order outlined below: - i.
 Social Issues Commissioner (Internal) - ii.
 Another supervisor in the Social Issues Commission. - iii.
 Another AMS commissioner - c.
 The Selection Committee may also include representatives from the following, if shown interest: - i.
 Queen's Native Students Association - ii.
 Four Directions Indigenous Student Centre - iii.
 Queen's Office of Indigenous Initiatives - iv.
 An Indigenous community member - d.
 At least one (1) member of the Committee must identify as Indigenous. - e.
 At least two (2) members of the Committee must identify as people of colour.